|Homepage:||Click to visit|

 During the orientation you will meet and work with the on-site director, Ms. Shangkai Gao, as well as our program associate and Beijing program alumnus, James Watson-Kripps.
 Orientation events include a tour of campus, an overview of Beijing’s public transportation system, university registration meetings, and an overview of your health and safety while studying in Beijing.

 Academic year students will also have to have a mandatory health physical during the orientation period and all students will take a Chinese language placement exam.

 Students on this program are afforded the luxury of having a range of dates when they can arrive on site.
-You must communicate your arrival plans with the on-site director Ms. Gao, the faculty coordinator (Prof. Yang), and the CGSE.
-To notify the CGSE, you should enter the flight information in your on line program accessible here.
+You must communicate your arrival plans with the on-site director Ms. Gao, the faculty coordinator (Prof. Yang), and the CGSE via the online application system.
 Students should arrive at Beijing’s main international airport (PEK) on the day that works best for them, but they must arrive within the window of acceptable dates in order to be met at the airport and take the mandatory language placement exam.
 Official dates for the program can be found here.